 Recently I read an article from BBC News on Hampshire police's problematic management system and I thought it might make a great cautionary tale for other organisations looking to implement their own management systems.

-The news item outlined Hampshire police's intent on driving down needless cost and driving up efficiency.
-These two things are obviously important to any business/organisation looking to improve their ROI (especially from government departments).
+The news item outlined Hampshire police's intent to drive down needless cost and drive up efficiency.
+These two things are obviously important to any business/organisation looking to improve their ROI, (but especially to the public sectors).